- UNCCD Land Ambassadors

 Baaba Maal is a world-renowned singer from Senegal.
-He has recently lent his unique voice to the sound track of the international blockbuster Black Panther that won an Oscar and a Grammy Award for its music score.
+He has recently loaned his unique voice to the sound track of the international blockbuster Black Panther that won an Oscar and a Grammy Award for its music score.
 For over 15 years, he has been committed to various development challenges in Africa.

 Ricky Kej – composer/singer

 Ricky Kej is known internationally as a music composer, No.1 artist on the US Billboard chart and a Grammy Award winner.
 Rickey composed the COP14 anthem on land.
 He is committed to creating awareness on environmental and social causes and is now focusing on land.